chtoucas/Narvalo.NET/docs/Issues.md

   * GitHub projects.
 - Build scripts:
   * OpenCover & Gendarme: move the core logic from PSake to MSBuild.
-  * Should I call Rebuild before Package?
-  * Should I call Rebuild before the analysis tasks?
   * In addition to `$(SkipCodeContractsReferenceAssembly)`, should we check `$(SkipCodeContractsReferenceAssembly)` too?
   * `ReadDependenciesFromPackagesConfig` should exclude dev dependencies.
 They